-- The Export-Import Bank of the United States (Bank) as a source of funding support that is of critical importance in leveling the international competitive climate for businesses that export goods and services and keeping them and their jobs in our state. - Timely nomination and Senate confirmation of board members, at a minimum needed to maintain a quorum and necessary for the efficient, effective and full operation of the Bank. - Export promotion programs centered on small- and medium-sized businesses which account for the vast majority of all exporters. - Legislation that requires Congressional approval of new or increased tariffs proposed in the interest of national security in accordance with Section 232 of the Trade Expansion Act of 1962. - Approval of the United States/Mexico/Canada Trade Agreement (USMCA). - Reasonable and balanced international trade agreements that knock down barriers to U.S. businesses abroad and keeps our markets open to foreign goods and services.
-Specifically, the Chamber urges a re-evaluation and reversal of the decision to withdraw the United States from the Trans-Pacific Partnership (TPP), recognizing the importance of the growing Asian market for US goods and services, including Kansas products.
-Focus should be on modifications of the TPP terms as needed.
+- The Export-Import Bank of the United States (Bank) as a source of funding support that is of critical importance in leveling the international competitive climate for businesses that export goods and services and keeping them and their jobs in our state. - Timely nomination and Senate confirmation of Export-Import Bank board members, to maintain a quorum necessary for the efficient, effective and full operation of the Bank - Export promotion programs centered on small- and medium-sized businesses that account for most of all exporters. - Legislation that requires Congressional approval of new or increased tariffs proposed in the interest of national security in accordance with Section 232 of the Trade Expansion Act of 1962. - Promulgation of rules to carry out provisions of USMCA - Reasonable and balanced international trade agreements that knock down barriers to U.S. businesses abroad and keeps our markets open to foreign goods and services - especially in growing markets - such as in Asia - that are essential for Kansas producers. - Trade, free from retaliatory tariffs, between the United States and key trading partners whose products and services are critically important to domestic businesses and industries.